erroronline1/caro/readme.md

 * current date is in the selected time span or
 * no timespan is set

 All users can see all announcements within the distinct menu option though, declaring concerned units if set.
 Announcements are not a persistent record and can be deleted and edited at any time.
 The last edit and editing user is displayed.
+[Markdown](#markdown) is available.

 ![announcements screenshot](http://toh.erroronline.one/caro/announcements%20en.png)